James (given name)

 James is an English language given name that is a derivative of the name Jacob, most commonly used for males.

 Etymology

-It is a modern descendant, through Old French James, of Vulgar Latin Iacomus (cf. Italian Giacomo, Portuguese Tiago or Thiago (in ancient spelling although still used as a first name), Spanish Iago, Santiago), a derivative version of Latin Iacobus, Latin form of the Hebrew name Jacob (original יַעֲקֹב).
+James is a modern descendant of the Hebrew name Ya'akov (original יַעֲקֹב), in English: Jacob.
+The Hebrew name went successively through the Latin form Iacobus, its derivative Vulgar Latin version Iacomus (cf. Italian Giacomo, Portuguese Tiago or Thiago (in ancient spelling although still used as a first name), and Spanish Iago, Santiago), and finally the Old French James.
 The final -s in the English first names is typical of those borrowed from Old French, where it was the former masculine subject case (cf. Jules, Miles, Charles, etc.).
-James is a very popular name in English-speaking populations.